 Perhaps we could learn from Bruno Ferrin, an Italian restauranteur and self-taught maker, who created this astounding "ecological park" in Battaglia, Italy.
 It's filled with almost 50 rides: hand-built swings, a multi-storey slide tower, an enormous gyroscope, a ferris wheel, rollercoaster and of course, a trampoline, all powered without electricity, and constructed slowly over a period of 40 years.
 Watch this short tour from Great Big Story:

-According to This Is Colossal, Ferrin began Osteria ai Pioppi as kind of a way to draw more customers to his family restaurant (which, incidentally, literally began with him setting up shop with a few jugs of wine and sausages under the shade of a tree).
+This Is Colossal, Ferrin began Osteria ai Pioppi as kind of a way to draw more customers to his family restaurant (which, incidentally, literally began with him setting up shop with a few jugs of wine and sausages under the shade of a tree).
 He taught himself how to weld, and began building his own rides, using inspiration from nature, he says:

 I look at movements in nature: a branch that is moving, a bird that is flying, and then I get an idea.